 The contest part is simply to contact as many other stations as possible and to learn to operate our radio gear in abnormal situations and less than optimal conditions.
 You can read more about Field Day at http://www.arrl.org/field-day

 Contest operating times will run from Noon Saturday to Noon Sunday our time.

 If you would like to head up into the mountains a few days earlier to help reserve the spot, that would be greatly appreciated.
 While we have a permit from the Forest Service, it does not reserve our spot.
 So those that are available to head up as soon as possible, are strongly encouraged to do so.

 Technically, we can start setting up as early as 6 pm MDT on Thursday.
 3.3.
 No class A or B station may begin its set-up earlier than 0000 UTC on the Friday (Thursday afternoon or evening local time) preceding the Field Day period.
 Cumulative set-up time shall not exceed a total of 24 hours.

 We will be going to a new spot near Strawberry Reservoir at 40°14’10.7″N 111°07’00.1″W.

 Saturday Evening Dinner:

-The Saturday evening dinner will be potluck again this year.
-The club is providing sloppy joes for the main dish.
+The Saturday evening (about 5 pm) dinner will be potluck again this year.
+The club is providing tacos for the main dish.